OCH Regional Medical Center is committed to ensuring our patients benefit from the following rights:

 - Shall be free from mental and physical abuse, and from chemical and physical restraints, except in emergencies, or as authorized by his/her physician when necessary to protect him or others from injury.

-- Has the right to refuse to perform services for the facility that are not included for therapeutic purposes in his/her physician.
+- Has the right to refuse to perform services for the facility that are not included for therapeutic purposes by his/her physician.

 - May associate and communicate privately with persons of his/her choice and send and receive his/her personal mail unopened, unless medically contraindicated and documented by his/her physician.